rmello4d/TheSustainableDeveloper/README.md

 # The Sustainable Developer

-The act of coding demands a considerable mental and physical effort from developers.
-As a result, we developers often abuse ourselves while in front of the computer.
+The act of coding demands a considerable mental and physical effort.
+As a result, developers often abuse their health while in front of the computer.

-This book tackles this issue by putting some light on a neglected side of software development:
+This book tackles the neglected issue of self-sustainability.

-Self-Sustainability.

 Is it possible to establish a sustainable coding practice ?